On the entanglement contour of excited states in the holographic CFT: Acknowledgements

 \section{Acknowledgements}

-Author would like to thank Ian MacCormack, Jonah Kudler-Flam and Qiang Wen for correspondence and Erik Tonni for discussion.
+Author would like to thank Ian MacCormack, Jonah Kudler-Flam and Qiang Wen for correspondence and discussion.
 Also I would like to thank Yu.
 Ageeva for careful reading of the early version of this manuscript and I.Ya.
 Aref'eva for support.
-This work is supported by the Russian Science Foundation (project 17-71-20154).
+This work was funded by Russian Federation represented by the Ministry of Science and Higher Education (grant number 075-15-2020-788).